na-na-hi/renget/archive/CharacterProvider.md

 • GPT3 is a dummy, but still nice.

 `GPT4 > Claude2`

-FAQ | ⠀
+######6.
+FAQ
- |
-**Q1: Why use XML?
-I think it's just schizo-prompting!** |
+**Q1: "Why use XML?
+I think it's just schizo-prompting!"**
-A1: Claude and GPT were specifically trained to understand `XML-tags` (or any other `Sequence Enclosure`).
-Breaking your prompt in <sections> makes your input easier for AI to understand.
-Why we don't use brackets then?
-Because prompts and characters cards have lots of info and wee want to structure it for AI, `XML-tags` as well as headings help us clearly define sections.
-Here are some sources: [Learn prompting](https://learnprompting.org/docs/prompt_hacking/defensive_measures/xml_tagging), [OpenAI Documents](https://platform.openai.com/docs/guides/gpt-best-practices/tactic-use-delimiters-to-clearly-indicate-distinct-parts-of-the-input), [Anthropic Documents](https://docs.anthropic.com/claude/docs/constructing-a-prompt) |
+A1: Claude and GPT have been specifically trained to understand XML-tags (or any other Sequence Enclosure).
+Segmenting your prompt into <sections> makes it easier for AI to comprehend.
+Why don't we use brackets then?
+It's because prompts and character cards contain a lot of information and we want to structure it for AI.
+XML-tags, as well as headings, help us to clearly define sections.
+Here are some resources: [Learn Prompting](https://learnprompting.org/docs/prompt_hacking/defensive_measures/xml_tagging), [OpenAI Documents](https://platform.openai.com/docs/guides/gpt-best-practices/tactic-use-delimiters-to-clearly-indicate-distinct-parts-of-the-input), [Anthropic Documents](https://docs.anthropic.com/claude/docs/constructing-a-prompt)

-**Q2: Is...
+**Q2: "Is...
 Is this a placebo!?
 900 tokens!?
-My 100 token ones work good.
-Hmph!** |
+My 100-token ones work just fine. the less is beter!
+Hmph!"**
-A2: It's not.
-Well, you may get a general horny output with it, but...
-That's it.
-If you want a *quickie* those prompts are okay for you, but if you are a slow-burner - LLM needs clear context.
-Prompts with powerful words and sentences may have a significant impact on output.
-For example, AI doesn't understand what it shouldn't do, but if you tell it what to do instead, it will likely comply.
-Examples and clear prompts are much better.
-Bad prompt example: `Write the continuation of the story as char, be creative, NSFW allowed, be verbose.` This prompt literally says "Continue the story as char, write a lot, add sex and... be creative (???)
+A2: No, it isn't.
+Well, yes and no. Yes - your instructions must be concise, no - you should provide excessive context to get the AI a clear idea of what you want ([source](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api)).
+You may receive a general whory response using it, but that's about it.
+These prompts would suffice if you're interested in a "quickie".
+However, for those "slow-burners", the language model needs a clear context.
+Prompts with strong words and impactful sentences can significantly influence the output.
+The AI, for instance, doesn't inherently know how not do things (Prompt: `DO NOT DO THIS!!!!`), but if you instruct it on what to do instead (Prompt: `Avoid this and do that instead`), it will likely comply.
+Detailed instructions and examples yield superior results.
+A poor example of a prompt would be: `Write the continuation of the story as {{char}}, be creative, NSFW allowed, be verbose.
+Don't write as {{user}}!!!` This prompt ambiguously instructs the AI to continue the story as {{char}}, write extensively, incorporate adult themes, and... be creative (???).
 EVERY.
-MESSAGE.".
-Good prompt example: `In your next reply respond to User's message as {{char}} following their descriptions stated on <scenario> section.
-Read the <guidelines> section and apply them if the context asks for it.` this one is not perfect but is definitely much clearer.
-The rule of thumb is: **Bad context - Bad output; Good context - Good output.** Sources are the same as previously.|
+MESSAGE.
+A better example would be: `In your next reply, respond to the User's message as {{char}} according to their descriptions stated in the <scenario> section.
+Read the <guidelines> section and apply them if the context calls for it.
+Avoid writing new actions and speech lines for {{user}} and echoing user's input, instead write as your character ({{char}})` Although this example isn't perfect, it's significantly clearer.
+The general rule to remember is: Poor context results in poor output; good context results in good output.
+The sources remain the same as before.
+Furthermore you definitely can't fit the prompts on handling romantics, erotica, sexual scenes, interactivity, structure avoidance prompts, etc. with examples and explanations (because they are necessary) in mere 100-200 tokens.

-**Q3: Why divide rules in parts and use JB & prefill?** |
+**Q3: "Why divide rules in parts and use JB & prefill?"**
-A3: First of all LLMs have a [context curve](https://cobusgreyling.medium.com/how-does-large-language-models-use-long-contexts-da9472bbb278) - accuracy improves at the beginning and end of the information entered, also we separate general guidelines, context and purpose of the chat (at the beginning) and instruction (at the end).
-Secondly, it's for a user's convenience.
-Rules (Guidelines) section in the beginning ('Main prompt' or 'Author's note') provides CONTEXT for chat, 'JB' gives DIRECTIONS to AI, 'Prefill' forces AI to perform certain things. |
+A3: "Firstly, Large Language Models (LLMs) utilize a 'context curve' ([source](https://cobusgreyling.medium.com/how-does-large-language-models-use-long-contexts-da9472bbb278)).
+This means that the accuracy improves at both the beginning and end of the input data.
+Secondly, we segregate the general guidelines, context, and purpose of the chat (context at the start) from the instruction (directions at the end).
+'Prefill' forces the AI to perform specific actions.
+Additionally, this method forms a part of a defense strategy known as 'sandwich defense' ([source](https://learnprompting.org/docs/prompt_hacking/defensive_measures/sandwich_defense))."

-**Q4: Do I need to use Author's note with versions above v10?** |
+**Q4: "Do I need to use Author's note with versions above v10?"**
 A4: No, you'd send the rules (guidelines) twice by using it with my previous author's notes.
-I recommend you read the prompts when you download them. |
+I recommend you read the prompts when you download them.

-**Q5: AI writes as my character.
-Why?** |
+**Q5: "AI writes as my character.
+Why?"**
-A5: There may be a few reasons behind it.
-1 - LLM version is dumb.
-Some LLM versions, like GPT-32K-0314 and Claude-v1, are just dummies.
-It just doesn't understand you.
-2 - The card you are using has bad definitions.
-I saw cards where the word "you" is used both to address AI and User.
-Remember, character cards are just part on context and instructions for LLM - if they are poorly defined LLM will be confused.
-If you're an ESL it's a good idea to feed your card to LLM and let it revise it with your directions.
-A good card is ~800-2000 tokens and more (if it's really complicated).
-3 - The initial message contains your actions or even speech for your character.
-LLM often tries to replicate what it "done" before.
-To learn more google about [few-shot prompting](https://www.promptingguide.ai/techniques/fewshot).|
+A5: There could be several reasons for this.
+• The LLM version you are using might be a dummy.
+Certain versions of LLM, such as GPT-32K-0314 and Claude-v1, may not be capable of comprehending your instructions properly.
+• The character card you're using may have been poorly defined.
+I have come across character cards where the term 'you' is used to refer to both the AI and the user.
+It's crucial to remember that these character cards are part of the context and if they are defined ambiguously, it can cause confusion for the LLM.
+50/50 we're all here ESL boys and girls (???), so if English isn't your first language, I would suggest letting the LLM revise your character card based on your directions.
+A well-defined character card usually ranges from about 800 to 2000 tokens or more, especially if it's complicated.
+• Your initial message may contain actions or speeches for your character, which might confuse the LLM as it often tries to replicate actions it has performed in the past.
+If you'd like to learn mare about it, I recommend googling [few-shot prompting](https://www.promptingguide.ai/techniques/fewshot).

-**Q6: AI loops and doesn't want to move story forward.
-Why?** |
+**Q6: "AI loops and doesn't want to move story forward.
+Why?"**
 A6: This one is really simple.
-AI just lacks context and doesn't know what to do.
-Especially during sex scenes, because often the scene is just two characters and a bed.
-If you add more context, characters or change a scene, AI will get out of the loop.
-That's why first few messages in chat are so good - they have clear context.
-If we're talking about format loops - [check this out](https://rentry.co/CharacterProvider/edit#how-to-prevent-format-loops).
+The AI is often left without sufficient context and hence, it struggles to determine the appropriate course of action.
+This is particularly noticeable during sexual scenes where the setting typically comprises of two characters and a bed.
+By incorporating additional context or modifying the setting, the AI can be guided out of its loop.
+This is the reason why the first few messages in a chat tend to be so good is because they're usually embedded with clear context.
+If you're looking for ways to prevent **format loops**, you might want to [check this out](https://rentry.co/CharacterProvider#how-to-prevent-format-loops).

 !!! danger
 	**PERSONA DESCRIPTION VANISHED AFTER UPDATING TO ST 10+ VERSION?**
 	If you are using my DOWNLOADABLE PRESETS: V10, V10.1, V11, V12 for Claude and GPT-AP-2, GPT-AP-2.2 for GPT,  on SillyTavern 10+ versions, your persona description won't work correctly.
 You'll have to manually create and add a new prompt for your persona in prompt manager, or use [this fix](https://rentry.co/CharacterProvider#persona-fix-after-update-to-st-10) manually editing the code both for preset and prompt jsons.
 Versions above V12 and GPT-AP-2.2 won't have this problem.

-*END OF README SECTION*
+*END OF INFO SECTION*
 #
 - - -
 #